WU-RDS/RMA2023/_book/15-Questionnaire_design.md

 extent to which their project requires this.
 :::

-### Topics for the group project
+## Topics for the group project

 The first step is to select a topic from the list below.
-We will send out a survey, asking you to rank the top 3 topics so that we can assign the topics according to your preferences.
+We will use an online survey, asking you to rank the top 5 topics that you would like to work on so that we can assign the topics according to your preferences.
+You can reach the online survey via [this link](https://wumarketing.eu.qualtrics.com/jfe/form/SV_bIbbROWUholqvsi).
 Please note that only one person per group needs to fill out the survey after you discussed which topic to chose within your groups.
-If two or more groups have the same preference for a topic, we will select one group randomly.
+If two or more groups have the same preference for a topic, we will select one group randomly and the other group will receive the next topic in the order of their preference.

+Below, you can find the **list of topics** including a short description and some references to published studies on the respective topics that should help you with the design of your questionnaire.
+We expect you to read the stated papers and incorporate the relevant ascects into your own survey design.

 <style>
     th, td {